Troubleshooting High SWR on 3-element SteppIR Yagi Antenna (View in PDF here)

 The last time I used the antenna was the previous weekend in the BARTG HF RTTY Contest.
 One day this past week we had severe weather with bad thunderstorms, lightning and high winds for most of the day.
 I wondered if the weather could have been the culprit.
 I wondered if lightning had caused a windings on the director and reflector motors to go open.
 It seemed unlikely since I had no other indication that there had been a lightning strike.
 I keep all the cables disconnected when bad weather is forecast so I suppose it was possible the antenna got struck by lightning and it didn’t make it into the shack but I doubted that happened.

-Referring to SteppIR’s troubleshooting tips, I then measured the resistance of each cable pair going up to the antenna from the controller.
+Referring to SteppIR’s troubleshooting page, I then measured the resistance of each cable pair going up to the antenna from the controller.
 Each EHU (element housing unit) has one stepper motor and each stepper motor has two windings.
 The nominal resistance should be around 20 ohms on each of the six cable pairs when measured at the controller end of the cable.

 - Driven Element